great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_regex_based_column_map_expectations.md

 <div style={{"text-align":"center"}}>
 <p style={{"color":"#8784FF","font-size":"1.4em"}}><b>
-Congratulations!<br/>&#127881; You've just built your first Custom Expectation! &#127881;
+Congratulations!<br/>&#127881; You've just built your first Custom Regex-Based Column Map Expectation! &#127881;
 </b></p>
 </div>

 :::note
 If you've already built a [Custom Expectation](./overview.md) of a different type, you may notice that we didn't explicitly implement a `_validate` method or Metric class here.
-While we have to explicitly create these for other types of Custom Expectations, the `ColumnMapRegexExpectation` handles Metric creation and result validation implicitly; no extra work needed!
+While we have to explicitly create these for other types of Custom Expectations, the `RegexBasedColumnMapExpectation` class handles Metric creation and result validation implicitly; no extra work needed!
 :::

 ### 7. Contribution (Optional)